An official website of the United States government

 MONTGOMERY PUBLIC SCHOOLS MAGNET PROGRAM

 Montgomery Public Schools have an outstanding magnet school program.
-MPS Magnet Application window opens from January 4th – 31, 2023, with a possible limited second application window at a later date.
+MPS Magnet Application window usually opens in January for about a month, with a possible limited second application window at a later date (usually April).
 Any questions, comments, or concerns can be submitted via email to magnet@mps.k12.al.us.
 Responses may take up to 48 hours.
-Note: You do not have to live in Montgomery County to apply, although if your child is selected and chooses to attend, you will have to live in Montgomery County – including Maxwell/Gunter – by the first day of school.
-This means that anyone can apply, regardless of where they currently live.
-MPS Magnet link - https://al50000660.schoolwires.net/Page/2703
+Note: You do not have to live in the Montgomery Public School district to apply, however, if your child is selected and chooses to attend, you will have to live in the Montgomery Public School district – this includes Maxwell/Gunter – by the first day of school.
+MPS Magnet link - https://al50000660.schoolwires.net/Page/1096.

 ALABAMA FIRST CLASS PRE-K PROGRAM

-Alabama’s nationally recognized First Class Pre-K accepts online pre-registration information.
+Alabama has a nationally recognized First-Class Pre-K program.
 Children must be four years old on the first day of September in the school year for which the student is being pre-registered.
-Registration for this program typically opens in January and closes when seats are filled.
+Registration for this program typically opens in January and closes in March or when seats are filled.
 Parents are notified in April.
-Selection is based on a lottery system. https://prek.alaceed.alabama.gov/.
+Selection is based on a lottery system.
+Some programs require you to live in the zoned area, others do not.
+Information can be found at https://prek.alaceed.alabama.gov/.

 CHARTER SCHOOLS